 HUDG have worked, or are still working, with a number of community groups to help them progress their projects.
-Three examples are outlined below and illustrated above.
+Some examples are outlined below.

 Suggestions from the community for new initiatives are welcome, and if of a suitable nature may be taken forward if resources permit.